hhu-stups/specifications/README.md

 ## Article

-The shared repository is described in this (https://rdcu.be/b4rpD)[ABZ'2020 article].
+The shared repository is described in this [ABZ'2020 article](https://rdcu.be/b4rpD).

 ## Acknowledgements